2-S-a-m-8/Competition-Notebooks/README.md

 - Learn from code structure, EDA, feature selection, and modeling techniques.

 ## 📎 Note
-- Datasets are from respective Kaggle competition pages.
+- Datasets are from respective Kaggle or Hackerearth competition pages.
 - All notebooks are shared for **learning and reproducibility**.

 ## 🙌 Stay Connected